 These are oral presentations by freshman students who have completed research-based projects in any 1000-level course, or freshman research program.
 FYRE encourages and celebrates freshman students' inquiry-based learning and research.

-All students with 45 credit hours or below who have completed research at the freshman level
+All students presenting research completed at the freshman level

 This activity is only open for AUC students enrolled in the pre-credit language instruction courses offered by the Department of English Language Instruction.
 The presentations by ELI Explorers underline the University’s commitment to teach research skills and ignite a passion for research the minute a student steps into campus.